marius-team/marius/docs/user_guide/command_line_interface.rst

 marius_eval
 ^^^^^^^^^^^

-This command lets users perform evaluation on the trained embeddings and model.
+This command lets users perform link-prediction evaluation on the trained embeddings and model.
 It can be called with:

 ::